I’ve been inspired by another writer friend, whose work I absolutely adore, to write about what the creative process means to me.

 It always amazes me how many of my friends have said to me, “oh, I used to write, but I don’t have the time now,” and I fully understand what they mean by that, because just over seven months ago I was exactly the same.
 I didn’t give any time to writing.
 I ignored my brief creative urges in favour of passive entertainment or, perhaps even worse, household chores.
 Less than a year before that, my family and I moved 12,000 miles to the other side of the world, and rather than use that amazing experience as inspiration, I completely shut down.
 It was, altogether, Too Much.

-I suspect that one of the hardest parts of being an ex-pat or immigrant, or however you wish to label it, is not feeling like you are allowed to talk about how hard it is.
+I suspect that one of the hardest parts of being an immigrant is not feeling like you are allowed to talk about how hard it is.
 There is an underlying feeling that everything that happens, good and bad, is entirely because of your own choices.
 The understanding that “you made your own bed, now lie in it.”
 You are torn between wanting and needing help and support, and feeling like you also have to prove to everyone how tough you are, how capable.
 There are a lot of ups and downs and tests of your emotional stamina, not to mention a whole lot of firsts to discover.
 I had to focus on what was in front of me before I could give any of my energy elsewhere.

 In January my husband bought me the most beautiful notebook.
 Gold and red, embossed with an image by Alphonse Mucha – one of my favourite artists.
 It was almost too beautiful.
 I couldn’t bring myself to write anything in it until the end of April, I was so worried that I would ruin it in some way.
 Eventually, I woke up one morning and simply decided the time was right.
 I couldn’t even say what prompted this feeling, other than it was a particularly sunny and joyous morning, and as I sat with my first cup of coffee looking out at the intensely blue sea from the back window of our house, feeling so incredibly lucky, I felt moved to write something.